Account settings and security

 Pro tip: If you belong to several Slack workspaces, double-check you're connecting to the right one during setup.

-A default name will be suggested for your integration, feel free to change it for something more descriptive that makes sense for your team, especially helpful when you're setting up multiple Slack integrations.
+A default name will be suggested for your integration.
+Feel free to change it to something more descriptive, especially helpful when setting up multiple Phare integrations for Slack.

 ## Receiving Slack messages